 “Confronted with increasing domestic pressure to address cyber issues, governments feel compelled to act on their own, using an extensive interpretation of territoriality criteria,”write de la Chapelle and Fehlinger (2016).
 And while the precise ways in which various governments act on this “hyper-territoriality” (de La Chapelle and Paul Fehlinger 2016) depend, to a large extent, on the domestic interests and geopolitical goals of a given nation-state, they tend to manifest in one of two ways: (1) through so-called extraterritorial extension (de La Chapelle and Paul Fehlinger 2016) or, conversely, (2) through the attempted fortification of borders in cyberspace, popularly referred to as Internet sovereignty.

-Finally, extraterritorial extension is enacted through court decisions that go on to impact users beyond the ruling court’s jurisdiction.
-Here, a recent decision handed down by a French court ordered Google to remove the names of claimants of the so-called “right to be forgotten,” not merely from Google searches in France (on the companies “google.fr” search engine) but globally, on all of Google’s search engines, including “google.com”.
+Meanwhile, Lawmakers project domestic policies abroad through the enactment of laws designed specifically to reach across their borders, such as the EU’s General Data Protection Regulation, which requires any company, regardless of where the company is based, to delete, return, or otherwise amend data pertaining to EU user’s, upon request (EU’s General Data Protection Regulati…).
+And extraterritorial extension is enacted through court decisions that go on to impact users beyond the ruling court’s jurisdiction, as in a recent decision handed down by a French court, which ordered Google to remove the names of claimants of the so-called “right to be forgotten,” not merely from Google searches in France (on the companies “google.fr” search engine) but globally, on all of Google’s search engines, including “google.com”.

 It is in this sense that the Internet and Jurisdiction Project warns of a coming “legal arms race in cyberspace,” arguing that “extraterritorial extension of national jurisdiction is becoming the realpolitik of Internet regulation” (de La Chapelle and Paul Fehlinger 2016).